Ardbit/Ardbit/README.md

 ### Hi there 👋
 I'm Pixwl (aka Pixel).
-I love to code in Node.js and I am currently working on making custom discord bots for (@Slash Labs)[https://github.com/slash-labs]!
+I love to code in Node.js and I am currently working on making custom discord bots for <a href="https://github.com/slash-labs">@Slash Labs</a>!

 #### 📊 Weekly development breakdown
 <!--START_SECTION:waka-->